 - Their hands and feet may be cold and appear blotchy or blue

 - Their blood pressure may decrease

-If you’re concerned about any of these symptoms, speak to a member of our team to discuss end of life care at home.
+If you’re concerned about any of these symptoms, get in touch with a member of our team in Enfield to discuss end of life care at home.

 You can find information and support relating to end-of-life care on the NHS website.

 Their ‘End Of Life Care Guide’ explains what you can expect from end of life care and gives information about an individual’s rights and choices.
-This includes: refusing treatment, setting down their wishes for future treatment, and arranging to give someone the legal right to make decisions for them, if they are no longer capable.
+The guide includes advice related to: refusing treatment, setting down their wishes for future treatment, and arranging to give someone the legal right to make decisions for them, if they are no longer capable.

 The guide also contains information on discussing these issues with family members.

-Our team are experienced in supporting families through end of life care, including the associated legal responsibilities.
-Speak to your local Right at Home office for help and support.
+Our team is experienced in supporting families through end of life care, including the associated legal responsibilities.
+Speak to our knowledgeable team at Right at Home Enfield for help and support.

 Our Trusted Services

 Families just like yours, trust and rely on Right at Home to provide high-quality homecare services for their loved ones.
 We offer a wide range of services to support Clients to remain living safely and independently in the comfort of their own home.